Settings#

 value – the value to set it to

-- set_enum(key: str, value: int) bool #
+- set_enum(key: str, value: int) bool#

 Looks up the enumerated type nick for

-.It is a programmer error to give a
+valueand writes it tokey, withinsettings.It is a programmer error to give a

-not to be a valid value for the named type.After performing the write, accessing
+keythat isn’t contained in the schema forsettingsor is not marked as an enumerated type, or forvaluenot to be a valid value for the named type.After performing the write, accessing

-will return the ‘nick’ associated withvalue
+keydirectly withget_string()will return the ‘nick’ associated withvalue.- Parameters:

 key – a key, within

-value – an enumerated value
+settingsvalue – an enumerated value

-- set_flags(key: str, value: int) bool #
+- set_flags(key: str, value: int) bool#

 Looks up the flags type nicks for the bits specified by

-, puts them in an array of strings and writes the array tokey
+value, puts them in an array of strings and writes the array tokey, withinsettings.It is a programmer error to give a

-to contain any bits that are not value for the named type.After performing the write, accessing
+keythat isn’t contained in the schema forsettingsor is not marked as a flags type, or forvalueto contain any bits that are not value for the named type.After performing the write, accessing

 key – a key, within

-value – a flags value
+settingsvalue – a flags value

-- set_int(key: str, value: int) bool #
+- set_int(key: str, value: int) bool#

 Sets

-.A convenience variant of
+keyinsettingstovalue.A convenience variant of

-for 32-bit integers.It is a programmer error to give a
+set()for 32-bit integers.It is a programmer error to give a

 - Parameters: